-- ▶ Install silt fence along the perimeter of the property line. - Install filter fabric or silt sack filters in all the catchbasins and manholes that capture runoff from the construction area.
+- ▶ Install silt fence along the perimeter of the property line. - ▶ Install mud mat (gravel mat on geotextile) at construction site entrance to reduce mud tracking from site onto road. - Install filter fabric or silt sack filters in all the catchbasins and manholes that capture runoff from the construction area.